swharden/SWHarden.com/content/blog/2010-07-22-idea-vdfsk-modulation.md

 <blockquote class="wp-block-quote"><p>My goal is to create a QRPP (extremely low power) transmitter and modulation method to send QRSS (extremely slow, frequency shifting data) efficiently, able to be decoded visually or with automated image analysis software.
-This evolving post will document the thought process and development behind AJ4VD's Frequency Shift Keying method, <b>vdFSK</b>.</p></blockquote>
+This evolving post will document the thought process and development behind my Frequency Shift Keying method, <b>vdFSK</b>.</p></blockquote>

 __Briefly, this is what my idea is.__ Rather than standard 2-frequencies (low for space, high for tone) QRSS3 (3 seconds per dot), I eliminate the need for pauses between dots by using 3 frequencies (low for a space between letters, medium for dot, high for dash).
 The following images compare my call sign (AJ4VD) being sent with the old method, and the vdFSK method.